TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/elixir/index.md/index.md

 IO.puts :stderr, "Uh Oh!"
 ```

-At any rate, puts, in our primary example, will simply write “Hello,
+At any rate, puts, in our primary example, will simply write "Hello,
-World!” to the user.
+World!" to the user.
 To be honest, I'm surprised this is only the
 second time we've seen the puts keyword in this series, the first being
 Ruby.